ricardo1470/a_little_of_everything/Test_API/HTTPS_module/README.md

 ---

 ## License
-*`Test_API` is open source and therefore free to download and use without permission.*
+*`HTTPS module` is open source and therefore free to download and use without permission.*

 <a href="url"><img src="https://www.holbertonschool.com/holberton-logo.png" align="middle" width="100" height="30"></a>